parsiya/parsiya.net/content/post/2019-04-17-manual-work-bug-2/index.markdown

 * Do you have the extra time?
 * Do you like doing it?
   * It shouldn't be a hassle and a second job.
+* What do you get out of it?
+  * Does corporate care?
+  * Does it help you and other people?

 There's also the option of automating your job but not sharing it.
 See the following urban legends: